pacien/upem-java-wallj/src/docs/user.md

-`RETURN` on a free tile                 Drops a bomb at the current location `RETURN` on a tile with a bomb          Increases the timer of the bomb at the current location `SPACE` while controlling the robot     Puts Wall-j into a safe place before activating the bombs `SPACE` in a chaos scene                Restores the world the way it was before the explosions
+`RETURN` on a free tile                 Drops a bomb at the current location `RETURN` on a tile with a bomb          Increases the timer of the bomb at the current location `SPACE` while controlling the robot     Puts Wall-j into a safe place before activating the bombs `SPACE` in a chaos scene                Restarts the current level or continues to the next one if possible

-The explosion delay of a bomb can be increased up to 9 seconds.
-Pressing `RETURN` in such limit case removes the bomb.

 ## Custom levels